 Stainless steel pipes stand out as it has four specific physical traits, which makes it perfect for heavy-duty applications.

-• Excellent corrosion and oxidation resistance: Most metals rust when they are exposed to water, or chemicals.
+- Excellent corrosion and oxidation resistance: Most metals rust when they are exposed to water, or chemicals.
 Stainless steel forms a protective layer that prevents oxygen from degrading the metal, ensuring that the pipe remains thick, and strong over time.
+This corrosion advantage is a primary reason engineers choose stainless steel over carbon alternatives.
+For a detailed material comparison, read our guide on SS pipes vs MS pipes.

 Why Stainless Steel Pipes Perform Well Under Pressure